Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 canary.fedinuke.example.com
 ```

 Doing so signals that you've read these docs.
-If you build a consensus-based blocklist that uses my lists as a source, I suggest adding your own canary domains.
+If you build a consensus-based blocklist that uses my lists as a source, I suggest adding your own canary domains. "tier1" is a legacy indicator for a blocklist I retired.

 If you see an instance whose blocklist contains these entries, unmodified: if it's a large or open-registration instance, assume the moderators aren't doing their jobs and _do not register_ for it.
 Single-user or tiny tight-knit instances are free to import whatever they want, though.
 Moderators of large or open-registration instances should be willing to set aside ten minutes to read something before importing a list.